GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-05/submissions/lab-01-generate-csr.md

 - Any unexpected behavior or results

 -
-- My answers: See the Challenges and Troubleshooting section below because I cannot figure out to accurately troubleshoot this Week 5 Lab 01 steps.
+- My answers: See the Challenges and Troubleshooting section below because I cannot figure out to accurately troubleshoot this Week 5 Lab 01 steps from my Windows OS computer and using GitBash.
--

 ---